djalbat/reaction-hooks/README.md

 }
 ```

 This usage is noteworthy because it does not make use of the `useContext()` hook at all.
-A more primitive approach is used here to emphasise that the object created in the `createChildContext()` lifecycle method is not only the only that it passed down the components children but is also precisely the one that is passed as an argument to the `childContextSet()` lifecycle method.
+A more primitive approach is used here to emphasise the fact that the object created in the `createChildContext()` lifecycle method is not only passed down to the component's children but is also precisely the one that is passed to the component's own  `childContextSet()` lifecycle method.

 A more conventional and indeed the recommended approach is to make use of the `useContetx()` hook in both lifecycle methods in each of its respective guises: